peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 ### (static) H3DU.PiecewiseCurve.fromTCBSpline(spline, [tension], [continuity], [bias], [closed], [rigidEnds])

-Creates a piecewise curve made up of B-spline curves from the control points of a TCB spline (tension/continuity/bias spline, also known as Kochanek-Bartels spline).
+Creates a piecewise curve made up of B-spline curves from the control points of a cubic TCB spline (tension/continuity/bias spline, also known as Kochanek-Bartels spline).
-(If tension, continuity, and bias are all 0, the result is a Catmull-Rom spline in uniform parameterization.)
+(If tension, continuity, and bias are all 0, the result is a cubic Catmull-Rom spline in uniform parameterization.)

 To use this method, you must include the script "extras/spline.js".
 Example: